3nol/how-to-git/03_branches/README.md

 ### CLI

-The following command can be used for creating out a branch:
+The following commands can be used for creating a branch:

 - `git branch [-a]` \
     Lists all existing branches.
-Specifying `-a` includes all branches, even on remote hosts (next chapter).
+Specifying `-a` shows all branches, even on remote hosts (next chapter).
 - `git checkout -b <branch-name>` \
     Creates a new branch and switches to it.